Polyanion chemistry engineers ternary RNA nanoparticle structure-function from the inside-out

 BD Barbieri, DJ Peeler, K Samnuan, S Day, K Hu, HJ Sallah, JS Tregoning, PF McKay, RJ Shattock.
 (2024) Journal of Controlled Release 374:280-292. link

 We demonstrated that human skin explants can be used to discriminate helper lipid-enhanced transfection of LNP-saRNA.
-Besides helper lipid effects, we also observed ionizable lipid-dependent immune responses in primary human PBMCs that differed from those in a commonly used monocyte cell line.
+Besides helper lipid effects, we also observed ionizable lipid-dependent immune responses in primary human PBMCs that differed from those of a commonly used monocyte cell line.

 Lytic polyplex vaccines enhance antigen-specific cytotoxic T cell response through induction of local cell death